 Thus by supplying enough oxygen through the bottom and letting them escape through the top, these vents will help to keep your charcoal hot.

-The more oxygen will enter your grill, the more the temperature will rise and vice versa.
 If it gets too hot, you have to limit the heat by closing the lid and the vents.

 It will check the amount of air passing through it, and the temperature inside the grill will slowly get down.
 If you can get the hang of the art of controlling the temperature, you can even use your grill as a smoker.